Cottonseed oil cake futures fall on spot cues

-New Delhi, Jun 3 (PTI) Cottonseed oil cake prices fell by Rs 16.5 to Rs 2,805 per quintal in futures trade Monday as speculators liquidated their holdings due to a negative trend at the physical market.
-Marketmen said offloading of holdings by traders, in tune with availability ample ready stock amid subdued demand, lead to the downtrend in cottonseed oil cake prices.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for August delivery receded by Rs 16.5, or 0.58 per cent, to Rs 2,805 per quintal with an open interest of 5,720 lots.
-Similarly, the delivery for September fell by Rs 37.5, or 1.32 per cent, to Rs 2,800 per quintal with an open interest of 3,380 lots.
-PTI ADI RVKRVK
+New Delhi, Apr 15 (PTI) Cottonseed oil cake prices fell by Rs 5 to Rs 2,471 per quintal in futures trade Monday on liquidation of holdings by speculators depressed by negative trend at the physical market.
+Marketmen said, traders were off-loading their holdings in tune with ample ready stock amid subdued demand leading to the downtrend in the cottonseed oil cake prices here.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake delivery for June contracts receded by Rs 5, or 0.2 per cent, to Rs 2,471 per quintal, in an open interest of 13,830 lots.
+The delivery for July was trading higher by Rs 2.5, or 0.1 per cent, to Rs 2,500 per quintal in an open interest of 1,840 lots.
+PTI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today